kyma-project/test-infra/docs/prow/templates.md

 - `global` is a map of values available for all templates.
 - `templates` is a list of files to generate.

-To see the complete structure, go [here](../../development/tools/cmd/rendertemplates/main.go).
+To see the complete structure, see [this](../../development/tools/cmd/rendertemplates/main.go) file.

 ### Template development